Xpra-org/xpra/docs/Usage/Start-Desktop.md

 ## Desktop Size

-By default the desktop size will start using a screen resolution of 1920x1080, this virtual screen can be resized at any point using regular X11 tools (ie: "xrandr").
+By default, the desktop size will start using a screen resolution of 1920x1080, this virtual screen can be resized at any point using regular X11 tools (ie: "xrandr").

 To change the initial desktop size:
 ```shell